denizozerdogan/u-know-diseno-y-desarrollo-del-backend-comimic/README.md

 ### <b>Registered User:</b>
 * Can log in to their account.
-* Can view the list of contents.
+* Can view the list of contents sorted by rating.
 * Can search for contents by keywords.
 * Can update their profile (except for name, email, and wallet).
 * Can create content.